jzaccone/watson-assistant-slots-cloud_functions/README.md

 4. Click on the **Clear** link to start over with the test tool.
 Type `Book a table chinese friday 8pm` when prompted.

-5. Verify that you're only prompted for the number of people dining before getting a conformation message.
+5. Verify that you're only prompted for the number of people dining before getting a confirmation message.

 6. Click on the **Clear** link to start over with the test tool.
 Type `Book a table for 4 mexican  friday 8pm` when prompted.